Welcome!

 - We will follow-up with you about your submission by email.
 Please be sure to safelist notification emails from Submittable and check the email you used to sign up for your Submittable Account regularly.
 As noted above, all email will go to the email address used to sign into Submittable.
 If you use Google or Facebook, please check the email accounts associated with those options regularly.

-- For technical help, you may click on the white question mark in the blue circle in the upper right corner of the application at any time.
+- For technical help, you may click on the white question mark in the dark circle in the upper right corner of the application at any time.

-- For help in answering the questions, you may message grant program staff using the Messaging options to the right of the application.
+- For help in answering the questions, you may message grant program staff using the Messaging options to the right of the application or call 612-473-6020.

 Check out the Submitter Resource Center or contact Submittable Customer Support.